ClayArch/eos-commands/README.md

 # 🐧 eos-commands.sh

-A simple, colorized Bash 'cheat sheet' that runs automatically in your terminal window to display helpful Linux commands.
+A simple, colorized Bash 'cheat sheet' that runs in your terminal window to display helpful Linux commands.
 Created with and inspired by EndeavourOS, but designed for any Arch-based distribution.

 ---